928

 10497 is pitched as a modern version of 928 (150% the size of the orignal, with twice the number of pieces).
 Building it was like watching a story unfold, each element was had been chosen thoughtfully.

 There are numerous improvements on the original.
 For starters, the new model makes extensive use of technic bricks for the skeleton of the ship.
-This provides an opportunity to project the fuselage at an angle to the wings, with the result that the new ship is sleeker and less boxy than the original.
+This provides an opportunity to project the fuselage at a vertical angle to the wings, with the result that the new ship is sleeker and less boxy than the original.

 But the biggest problem is that 10497 isn’t really a set you can play with.
 Much of the exterior, especially the wing, and the pieces supporting the cockpit, fall off when you touch them.
 The set is too heavy for little arms, as well.
 Aside from its antennas, which were forever falling off, 928 was built like a brick shithouse.
 So not without its faults, but I’ll say that on balance Lego did a pretty solid job with 10497.
+Reverential, certainly.
+Presumably they made a bit of money from die-hard Lego tragics.

 And in the end